 Seven written papers, and one compulsory undergraduate thesis or six written papers, one portfolio of submitted essays, one compulsoryundergraduate thesis

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.

 - IB: 38 (including core points) with 666 at HL

 - Or any other equivalent (see other UK qualifications, and international qualifications)

-All candidates must also take the History Aptitude (HAT) as part of their application.
+All candidates must also take the History Aptitude (HAT) and the Thinking Skills Assessment: Section 1 (TSA: S1) as part of their application.
 Please see how to apply for further details.

 Oxford University is committed to recruiting the best and brightest students from all backgrounds.
 We offer a generous package of financial support to Home/EU students from lower-income households.
 (UK nationals living in the UK are usually Home students.)